step-security/harden-runner/README.md

       <img src="images/buildlog1.png" alt="Link in build log" >
     </p>

-3. Click on the link ([example link](https://app.stepsecurity.io/github/microsoft/msquic/actions/runs/5577342236)).
+3. Click on the link ([example link](https://app.stepsecurity.io/github/microsoft/msquic/actions/runs/7588119198)).
 You will see a process monitor view of network and file events correlated with each step of the job.

     <p align="left">
       <img src="images/insights-5.png" alt="Insights from harden-runner" >
     </p>

-4. Under the insights section, you'll find a Recommended Policy.
-You can either update your workflow file with this Policy, or alternatively, use the [Policy Store](https://docs.stepsecurity.io/harden-runner/how-tos/block-egress-traffic#2-add-the-policy-using-the-policy-store) to apply the policy without modifying the workflow file.
+4. Under the process monitor view, you'll find a recommended block policy based on outbound calls aggregated from the current and past runs of the job.
+You can update your workflow file with this policy, or alternatively, use the [Policy Store](https://docs.stepsecurity.io/harden-runner/how-tos/block-egress-traffic#2-add-the-policy-using-the-policy-store) to apply the policy without modifying the workflow file.
+From now on, any outbound calls not in the allowed list will be blocked.

     <p align="left">
       <img src="images/rec-policy1.png" alt="Policy recommended by harden-runner" >
     </p>

-### Self-Hosted Actions Runner Controller (ARC) Runners

-> Explore demo workflows using self-hosted ARC Runner and ARC Harden-Runner [here](https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-arc).

-Actions Runner Controller (ARC) is a Kubernetes operator that orchestrates and scales self-hosted runners for GitHub Actions.

-- Instead of adding the Harden-Runner GitHub Action in each workflow, you'll need to install the ARC Harden-Runner daemonset on your Kubernetes cluster.
-- Upon installation, the ARC Harden-Runner daemonset constantly monitors each workflow run; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
-You do need to add the Harden-Runner GitHub Action for `block` mode.
-- You can access security insights and runtime detections under the `Runtime Security` tab in your dashboard.

-### Self-Hosted VM Runners (e.g. on EC2)

-> Explore demo workflows using self-hosted VM Runners and Harden-Runner [here](https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-vm).

-- Instead of adding the Harden-Runner GitHub Action in each workflow, you'll need to install the Harden-Runner agent on your runner image (e.g. AMI).
-This is typically done using packer.
-- The Harden-Runner agent monitors each job run on the VM, both ephemeral and persistent runners are supported; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
-You do need to add the Harden-Runner GitHub Action for `block` mode.
-- You can access security insights and runtime detections under the `Runtime Security` tab in your dashboard.

 ## Support for Self-Hosted Runners and Private Repositories

-Runtime security for self-hosted runners and private repositories are supported with a commercial license.
+Hardening for self-hosted runners and GitHub-hosted runners used in private repositories is supported with a commercial license.
 Check out the [documentation](https://docs.stepsecurity.io/stepsecurity-platform/billing) for more details.

+- To use Harden-Runner in a `Private` repository, you must install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security).
-- Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to use Harden-Runner GitHub Action for `Private` repositories.
+- This is needed to access the GitHub Actions API and to authenticate users to access the insights URL for private repositories.
 - If you use Harden-Runner GitHub Action in a private repository, the generated insights URL is NOT public.
-- You need to authenticate first to access insights URL for private repository.
 Only those who have access to the repository can view it.

 Read this [case study on how Kapiche uses Harden-Runner](https://www.stepsecurity.io/case-studies/kapiche/) to improve software supply chain security in their private repositories.

+### Self-Hosted Actions Runner Controller (ARC) Runners

+> Explore demo workflows using self-hosted ARC Runner and ARC Harden-Runner [here](https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-arc).

+Actions Runner Controller (ARC) is a Kubernetes operator that orchestrates self-hosted runners for GitHub Actions.

+- Instead of adding the Harden-Runner GitHub Action in each job, you'll need to install the ARC Harden-Runner daemonset on your Kubernetes cluster.
+- Upon installation, the ARC Harden-Runner daemonset monitors all jobs run on the cluster; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
+You do need to add the Harden-Runner GitHub Action to jobs where you want to enable `block` mode.
+- Please email support@stepsecurity.io for instructions on how to install the ARC-Harden-Runner daemonset on your Kubernetes cluster.

+### Self-Hosted VM Runners (e.g. on EC2)

+> Explore demo workflows using self-hosted VM Runners and Harden-Runner [here](https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-vm).

+- Instead of adding the Harden-Runner GitHub Action in each job, you'll need to install the Harden-Runner agent on your runner image (e.g. AMI).
+This is typically done using packer or as a post-install step when using the https://github.com/philips-labs/terraform-aws-github-runner project to setup runners.
+- The Harden-Runner agent monitors all jobs run on the VM, both ephemeral and persistent runners are supported; you do NOT need to add the Harden-Runner GitHub Action to each job for `audit` mode.
+You do need to add the Harden-Runner GitHub Action to jobs where you want to enable `block` mode.
+- Please email support@stepsecurity.io for instructions on how to install the Harden-Runner agent on your self-hosted VM runners.
+This agent is different than the one used for GitHub-hosted runners.

 ## Features at a glance